‘B&B’ Recap For Thursday, September 19: Katie & Bill Feel There’s No Redemption For Flo

 — Bold & The Beautiful (@BandB_CBS) September 19, 2019

 After Sally left, Shauna Fulton (Denise Richards) slipped into Quinn’s office.
 Quinn admired her friend’s spunk but asked her to be careful.
-She shared that her husband, Eric Forrester (John McCook), was still upset about her and Flo’s deceit.
+She shared that her husband, Eric Forrester (John McCook), was still upset about the deceit practiced by her and Flo.

 However, she was also glad that Flo had been released from prison.
-Shauna had a favor to ask her friend.
-She wanted Quinn to meddle in Wyatt’s affairs and help him to get back together with Flo.
+As a favor, Shauna asked Quinn to meddle in Wyatt’s affairs and help him to get back together with Flo.

 Flo arrived at the beach house.
 She had brought takeout for her and Wyatt and wanted to talk with him.
-He informed her that already had dinner plans.
+He informed her that he already had dinner plans.
 Flo guessed that he would be spending his evening with Sally.
 He confirmed the fact.
 He told her that she would always have a place in his heart but that she had hurt his family.
 Flo told him that she had emailed him some photos of their past together.
 She wanted to make more memories with him in the future.

 Katie and Bill were at home discussing Wyatt and Flo.
 Katie complained about her back but told Bill that she did not need a doctor.